-In ArcGIS Analytics for IoT, both real-time and big data analytics process or analyze records.
+In ArcGIS Velocity, both real-time and big data analytics process or analyze records.
 The results from these analytics can be handled in a variety of ways by disseminating data to one or more outputs.

 Implications of output rate and quantity

 When emitting data from an analytic, it is important to consider the quantity and rate of data being sent to an output.
 Some output types are better suited to high velocity and high volumes of features than others based on their inherent function.

 For example, a feed that is ingesting events at an average rate of 100 events per second and used in a real-time analytic to send email alerts might emit 100 emails every second.
 This could overload the capacity of your specified email server.
 The best practice is to use the Email output for incidents that are expected to occur infrequently.